-The basic function of solid state physics is to study how the atomic properties of a solid material affects its overall properties.
-It did not emerge as a separate field of study till the 1940s, although the the properties of solids have been studied by scientists for centuries.
+The basic function of solid-state physics is to study how the atomic properties of a solid material affect its overall properties.
+It did not emerge as a separate field of study till the 1940s, although the properties of solids have been studied by scientists for centuries.

 Every solid material is made up of densely packed atoms, the interaction between which decides the properties of the material.
 The mechanical, electrical, optical, thermal and magnetic properties of the item are all dependent on the interaction of the atoms making it up.
 The alignment of the atoms in a regular, geometric pattern or an irregular pattern depends on the materials involved and the conditions under which it was formed.

-Concepts explained by solid state physics is applied rigorously all around us.
+Concepts explained by solid-state physics is applied rigorously all around us.
 The most important among them are:

 - Electronic devices such as mobiles and computers